Saturday, April 27, 2024

 Months before our trip, my online exploration of Prague revealed a smart business named Taste of Prague.
 You can guess what they provide: foodie tours.
 The team consists of Praguers and one Moravian who left their professions as Human Resources manager, legal translator, brand manager, and lawyers.
 They joined forces in 2011 to establish a business of guiding people—visitors and natives—through Prague.
 They are based in a residential neighborhood named Bubeneč in Prague 7.
 I really like their blog.
 The writing is informative yet easygoing, and they aren’t afraid to give opinions.
 That’s unlike others who praise everything and falsely pretend that everything is excellent.

 The guides are honest, and they steer you away from low-quality places.
-During their tours, guides are eager to describe life in the Czech Republic and in Prague: taxes, schools, transit, insurance, festivals, et cetera.
+During their tours, the guides are eager to describe life in Czechia and in Prague: taxes, schools, transit, culture, insurance, festivals, et cetera.
 People travel to see life in another place and compare it to their own, and Taste of Prague enables that.
 They truly provide an immersive experience with superb food along the way.
 Lewis and I love a culinary adventure, and it seemed like an impeccable way to get acclimated with the capital!

 She is flagrant about her palate and brazen to find quality, regardless if the place is modest or extravagant.
 Zuzi was happy to oblige us with a private tour on Saturday, 24 February, starting at 16:00 (4pm).
 It was planned to cover 1.5 miles during 4-5 hours and include several eateries (e.g. a hip bistro, deli, pub, wine bar, butcher eatery, modern restaurant, cocktail bar).
 The destinations would be a well-rounded variety—all popular with locals—and their names would be kept as a secret and revealed during our tour.
 That was sensible—and cool.
 The cost was 5,550 crowns ($238) per person, and everything was included: tour fees, food, beverages, and gratuities.
 Included in the price was a pdf file of their favorite restaurants, virtual maps with their favorite sites, and suggestions of what to do in Prague.